BhavanaMP/gitlearn/gitreadme.md

   - Gives the commit history along aith commit hash id, author, commit message and time
 - <git show commithashid>
   - commithashid with first 7 to 8 letters of full commit hash id works.
 Press q to end.
+- <git ls-files>
+  - Shows the files that are tracked by our local git repo.
+If new file is created and is not yet added to the staging using git add command, then git can't track that new file.
+Adding it to staging area helps git to start tracking this new files thereafter.

 ![workflow](images/git_basic_commands.png)